 How to Use This Medicine

-- If you use Humulin® R Concentrated U-500 insulin, be very careful when you measure the dose.
-This form is more concentrated (has more medicine in the same amount of solution) than the U-100 form of insulin.
+- Humulin® R Concentrated U-500: Measure the dose carefully.
+This form has more medicine in the same amount of solution than the U-100 form of insulin.
 You will need to use less of the solution for each dose.